 pH of wastewater has a direct influence on water treatability; it must be monitored because the bacteria are highly sensitive to drops in pH.
 It must also be controlled to protect equipment from corrosion.

 It is necessary to control the pH of wastewater to protect the environment; the discharged waters will affect the receiving source.
 The typical consent limit for pH of discharge waters is between 6 and 9.

 Ideally in pools and spas pH should be maintained between 7.2-7.4.
 This allows for effective disinfection and is optimal for bather comfort.
 An overall range of 7.0–7.6 is acceptable in most pools. pH should be measured daily and should always be measured at the same time as the disinfectant.

 pH is a critical parameter for healthy plant growth and crop yield.
 The optimum pH for most home gardens is around 6.5 as most plants thrive in the 6.0-7.0 range.
 However, some plants, such as blueberries and azaleas, prefer more acidic soil, and few, such as ferns and asparagus, do better in slightly alkaline soil.

 In the 6.0-7.0 range the availability of major nutrients is at its highest and bacterial and earthworm activity is optimised.
 A too high/low pH often wont kill plants outright but it can affect their growth and result in poor crop yields.

 Palintest offers a number of solutions for pH testing, all of which are suitable for different users.
 The Photometer 7500 tests for all major water quality parameters and is suitable for use in the lab or in the field.
-Up to 500 datasets can be stored on the instrument and it features USB and Bluetooth connection for effective data management.
+Up to 500 datasets can be stored on the instrument and it features a USB connection for effective data management.

 The pH pocket sensor is the ideal solution for quick and easy field testing of pH.
 The compact handheld meter is lightweight and simple to use.